Walks can be pretty stressful

 - Avoid shouting and getting upset yourself

 - Avoid any form of physical punishment or aversive training method, this will most likely make your dogs reaction worse, and increase the risk of you getting a redirected bite.
-It could also damage your relationship with your dog, which could reduce your chances of eliminating the problem, as a large part of rehabilitating a reactive dog lies in trust within the human-canine partnership.
+It could also damage your relationship with your dog, which could reduce your chances of eliminating the problem.
+A large part of rehabilitating a reactive dog lies in trust within the human-canine partnership.

-- Obviously if your dog is lunging, hold tight, but try to release the tension in the lead at any opportunity you can, I know this is easier said than done, and it’s something that will be explained more at my workshops in Sheffield and in my new book.
+- Obviously if your dog is lunging, hold tight, but try to release the tension in the lead at any opportunity you can, I know this is easier said than done, and it’s something that I can help more with on the support programme.

-- Try to keep yourself between your dog and the trigger, I know this is often not easy because their reactivity is usually pretty intense, hence why I recommend avoiding it at all costs, until you have done the training they need to be able to cope in these situations.
+- Try to keep yourself between your dog and the trigger, again I know this is often not easy because their reactivity is usually pretty intense, hence why I recommend avoiding it as much as possible until your training is further along.

-Once you are able to give some time and training to your dog’s reactivity, they will gradually be able to cope with these close encounter situations, but until then…. ^^THIS^^ is my advice, but read on for some more information and a FREE Resource that could help you….
+Once you’re able to give some time and training to your dog’s reactivity, they will gradually be able to cope with these close encounter situations better, but until then…. ^^THIS^^ is my advice.

-Now I know how stressful, upsetting and downright exhausting it can be when you have a reactive dog, whatever their trigger may be.
-I’ve had them myself in the past, and I’ve worked with a fair few too.
+Now I know (first hand) how stressful, upsetting and downright exhausting it can be when you have a reactive dog, whatever their trigger may be, I’ve had them myself, and worked with many.
 I know how much it can get you down, put a strain on your family and feel like all the wonderful reasons and dreams you had of sharing your life with your dog, seem to have disappeared out of the window!